A critical neurotransmitter that controls functions such as memory, attention, sleep, heart rate, and muscular activity.

 A part of the peripheral nervous system responsible for regulating the activity of internal organs.
 It includes the sympathetic and parasympathetic nervous systems.

-Structures located deep in the brain that play an important role in the initiation of movements.
-These clusters of neurons include the caudate nucleus, putamen, globus pallidus, and substantia nigra.
-Cell death in the substantia nigra contributes to Parkinson's disease.
+A group of interconnected structures located deep in the brain that play an important role in voluntary movement, motor skill learning, and habits.
+These structures include the caudate nucleus, putamen, nucleus accumbens, globus pallidus, and substantia nigra.

 The major route by which the forebrain sends information to and receives information from the spinal cord and peripheral nerves.
-The brainstem controls, among other things, respiration and the regulation of heart rhythms.
+The brainstem includes the midbrain, pons, and medulla, and it controls, among other things, respiration and the regulation of heart rhythms.

 The largest part of the human brain associated with higher order functioning, such as thinking, perceiving, planning, and understanding language, as well as the control of voluntary behavior.